NixOS/nix.dev/source/tutorials/index.md

 (tutorials)=
 # Tutorials

-These sections contains series of lessons to get started.
+These sections contain a series of lessons to get started.

 ```{toctree}
 :glob: